VirtuallyCreative/virtuallycreative-core/content/about.md

-      Starting out as a PHP (LAMP) developer (you guessed it, WordPress...) but around 3 years ago taken an interest in Information Dashboard design and data visualization using JavaScript as well as becoming more proficient using Node.js both for pipeline and for building applications (MExN stack).
+      Starting out as a PHP (LAMP) developer (you guessed it, WordPress...) but around 3 years ago taken an interest in Information Dashboard design and data visualization using JavaScript as well as becoming more proficient using Node.js both for pipeline and for building applications (MExN & JAM stacks).

       Our professional portfolio includes international ad agencies like Saatchi